nicheware/lein-gitlab-wagon/README.md

 ### Leiningen 2.x

-Add the plugin and repositories listing to your `project.clj`.
+Add the plugin to your `project.clj`.

 ```clj
 :plugins [[lein-gitlab-wagon "1.0.0"]]
 ```

-You can specify the GitLab token type (`Private-Token` or `Job-Token`) using `:username`.
+When configuring you GitLab maven repository in the project.clj, you can specify the GitLab token type (`Private-Token` or `Job-Token`) using `:username`.

 You can specify the token value (Personal token or CI/CD token) using  `:password`.

 `:username` and `:password` are defined using any of the standard Leiningen authentication configuration techniques.

-In order to trigger the use of this repository wagon you need to replace the `https:` scheme in your Gitlab URL with `gitlab:`.
+In order to trigger the use of this repository wagon you need to replace the `https:` scheme in your GitLab URL with `gitlab:`.
 At execution time, the wagon will still use `https` to communicate with the repository.

 #### Store credentials under arbitrary environment variables